mihir-deshpande/ShopifyBackendChallenge/README.md

-## Shopify Backend Developer Intern Challenge
+## Shopify Backend Developer Intern Challengee
-### TASK: Build an inventory tracking web application for a logistics company.
+An inventory tracking web application for a logistics company.

 ## Run the application